What happens when you design under a strict NDA with no access to the real end-users, but you still want to implement a participatory approach?

 Toward the end of our process, we wanted to test out certain touchpoints, both to see if they worked individually, and if they fitted into a bigger user journey we had created.
 The touchpoints were part of an app system - however we choose to make low fidelity mock-ups of the touchpoints and print them out to test, since this was a first test and we did not want to spend time and energy on a fully working figma prototype.

-Wizard of Oz testing method, where one of us would act as the computer for the participants.
+To simulate interaction, we therefore used the Wizard of Oz testing method, where one of us would act as the computer for the participants.
 So when they "clicked" on something on the prototype frames, we would give them a new frame to simulate human-computer-interaction.

 In this way, we were able to perform a quick and easy testing, which highlighted a lot of minor errors and misunderstandings in the design - probably the same we would have found with a digital prototype.

-we managed to pass some of those barriers users normally have when testing digital systems such as apps, and they therefore seemed even more open to suggesting design and usability changes.
+Moreover, the participants had never tried this kind of testing before.
+Because the design didn't look as "polished" as it looks like in most digital prototypes, we managed to pass some of those barriers users normally have when testing digital systems such as apps, and they therefore seemed even more open to suggesting design and usability changes.

 This type of prototype testing was very beneficial for the project, and something I would like to try again!